KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 **Verdict:** 👎 Poor support, poorly implemented, don’t.

 ## Summary

+Generally speaking, you want to avoid having too many discrepancies between the visual content, and the underlying content exposed to the accessibility layer.
+The more in sync they are, the better for everyone.
+Remember that a clearer visual interface with more explicit content benefits everyone.

 - If you need to hide something both visually and from the accessibility tree, use `display: none` or the `hidden` HTML attribute.
 Valid cases: show/hide widget, offscreen navigation, closed dialog.